smarco/WFA2-lib/README.md

 ### <a name="wfa2.other.notes"></a> 3.6 Some technical notes

 - Thanks to Eizenga's formulation, WFA2-lib can operate with any match score.
-Although, in practice, M=0 is still the most efficient choice.
+In practice, M=0 is often the most efficient choice.

 - Note that edit and LCS are distance metrics and, thus, the score computed is always positive.
-However, weighted distances, like gap-linear and gap-affine, have the sign of the computed alignment evaluated under the selected penalties.
-If WFA2-lib is executed using $M=0$, the final score is expected to be negative.
+However, using weighted distances (e.g., gap-linear and gap-affine) the alignment score is computed using the selected penalties (i.e., the alignment score can be positive or negative).
+For instance, if WFA2-lib is executed using $M=0$, the final score is expected to be negative.

 - All WFA2-lib algorithms/variants are stable.
-That is, for alignments having the same score, the library always resolves ties (between M, X, I,and D) using the same criteria: M (highest prio) > X > D > I (lowest prio).
-Nevertheless, the memory mode `ultralow` (BiWFA) is optimal (always reports the best alignment) but not stable.
+That is, for alignments having the same score, the all alignment modes always resolve ties (between M, X, I,and D) using the same criteria: M (highest prio) > X > D > I (lowest prio).
+Only the memory mode `ultralow` (BiWFA) resolves ties differently (although the results are still optimal).

+- WFA2lib follows the convention that describes how to transform the (1) Pattern/Query into the (2) Text/Database/Reference used in classic pattern matching papers.
+However, the SAM CIGAR specification describes the transformation from (2) Reference to (1) Query.
+If you want CIGAR-compliant alignments, swap the pattern and text sequences argument when calling the WFA2lib's align functions (to convert all the Ds into Is and vice-versa).

 ## <a name="wfa2.complains"></a> 4.
 REPORTING BUGS AND FEATURE REQUEST